Natalie R. Atwell, EdD, LPC, LPC-S, BCPCC

 980.209.6328 (Ext.
 1)

-Currently, she is pursuing her Doctorate of Education in Family Care and Counseling at Liberty University in hopes of completion in 2019.
+Dr. Atwell earned her Doctorate of Education in Family Care and Counseling at Liberty University.
 She is a Licensed Professional Counselor (LPC #7482) and Licensed Professional Counselor-Supervisor (LPC-S) in the state of North Carolina.
 She is also a Board Certified Professional Christian Counselor (BCPCC #1184) and can incorporate this specialty with her clients.

 American Association of Christian Counselors (AACC); NC Association of Licensed Professional Counselors (NCANC).